Venous Leak Treatment

 PShot is a latest technique which uses your own platelet-rich plasma (PRP) and then injected into the penis to foster recovery and tissue replacement.
 It enhances sensitivity, boosts blood vessel function, and improves rigidity by promoting new vascular structures and repairing impaired erectile tissue. - Shockwave therapy:

 Low-intensity acoustic Shockwave Therapy is delivered to the penile tissue in a non-invasive and pain-free manner.
-These waves increase the formation of angiogenesis, or new blood vessels, so improve blood flow and naturally cure vascular damage and vein leakage. - HIFEM (High-Intensity Focused Electromagnetic) Therapy:
+These waves increase the formation of angiogenesis, or new blood vessels, so improve blood flow and naturally cure vascular damage and vein leakage.For venous leak, shockwave therapy helps increase nitric oxide and encourages new healthy blood vessels to grow, which strengthens the vein walls.
+A usual treatment plan is 6–12 sessions over 6–12 weeks, with noticeable improvement starting from the 3rd or 4th session. - HIFEM (High-Intensity Focused Electromagnetic) Therapy:

 Exclusive at Dot Clinics, HIFEM therapy helps erectile function by strengthening deep pelvic floor muscles.
 It improves blood trapping in the penis and helps lower vein leakage.
-It yields optimal results when used with Shockwave or the P-Shot. - Intracavernosal Injections:
+It yields optimal results when used with Shockwave or the P-Shot. - Trimix Injections:

 At Dot Clinics, we provide expert guidance on using VEDs, which generate erections by gently pulling blood into the penis via suction.
 A constriction ring is then placed at the base to maintain the erection by preventing blood from leaking out, making it especially effective for managing venous leakage and supporting natural function. - Medications: